OPICO’s pneumatic electronic applicator is typically used for accurately applying microgranules (e.g. Avadex), and slug pellets.

-All OPICO Micro-Pro's come as standard with a radar unit to give constant forward speed related seed metering.
+All OPICO Micro-Pro's come as standard with a GPS receiver to give constant forward speed related seed metering.
 It doesn’t matter if you slow down or increase your speed, you will always get the correct seed rate.

 A hydraulic fan provides the airflow to deliver the granules down the pipe to the correct position on the machine.